workspacer/workspacer/docs/content/config.md

 ### Menu Bar

-Like other tiling window managers workspacer includes a status/menu bar that show relevant information to improve your workflow, for example: showing your workspaces, your battery level and the time.
+Like other tiling window managers workspacer includes a status/menu bar that shows relevant information to improve your workflow, for example: showing your workspaces, your battery level and the time.
 It can also have additional features provided through custom widgets by creating a class which inherits from [BarWidgetBase](https://github.com/workspacer/workspacer/blob/master/src/workspacer.Bar/BarWidgetBase.cs).

 The bar can be installed like this: